KochPJ/AutoPoseEstimation/README.md

 1. Aquired Data: If you do not have a hardware setup, you can download the RGB-D data aquired for this project follwing the instructions [here](https://github.com/KochPJ/AutoPoseEstimation/blob/b7e27e59aa1e5fd1f337615585ac569d41a74d03/data_generation/README.md).

-2. Generate labels: You can generate your own segmentation label, point cloud, and target pose with step 2 and 5 from the Terminal User Interface.
+2. Generate labels: You can generate your own segmentation label, point cloud, and target pose with selection 3 and 4 of the Terminal User Interface.
 Otherwise, you can download our generated labels by following the instructions [here](https://github.com/KochPJ/AutoPoseEstimation/blob/main/label_generator/README.md).

-3. Train Models: You can train our own segmentation and pose estimation models via step 4 and 6 of the Terminal User Interface, respectively.
-Please make sure you have created a corresponding dataset with setp 3 of the Terminal User Interface, or download our dataset by following the instructions [here](https://github.com/KochPJ/AutoPoseEstimation/blob/main/label_generator/README.md).
-You can also download our segmentation model [here](https://github.com/KochPJ/AutoPoseEstimation/blob/b7e27e59aa1e5fd1f337615585ac569d41a74d03/segmentation/README.md) and pose estimation model [here](https://github.com/KochPJ/AutoPoseEstimation/blob/main/DenseFusion/README_download.md).
-The training logs are included in the download as well.

 # Background Subtraction
 If you want to investigate the training of our background subtraction model you can do that [here](https://github.com/KochPJ/AutoPoseEstimation/blob/b7e27e59aa1e5fd1f337615585ac569d41a74d03/background_subtraction/__init__.py).
 You can also download the data used for the training [here](https://github.com/KochPJ/AutoPoseEstimation/blob/b7e27e59aa1e5fd1f337615585ac569d41a74d03/background_subtraction/README.md)